-A little fruit can be beneficial to your dog’s health, but consumption often comes with a caveat.
+A little fruit can be beneficial to your dog’s health, but consumption of any human food comes with caveats.
 Understanding which parts of a melon can be safely consumed by your dog is vitally important.

-This article will address any concerns that you may have about giving your dog watermelon as a treat.
+This article will address any concerns that you may have about feeding watermelon to your dog as a treat.
 While watermelon has an assortment of health benefits, it does have some drawbacks.

 Table of Contents:

 Watermelon is not toxic to dogs in and of itself, but the precautions concerning the rind and seeds of the fruit should not be taken lightly.

 You shouldn’t offer too much watermelon to a dog that has never eaten the fruit before either.
 Introducing any new food to a dog must be done slowly and steadily.

 Watermelon is a treat for a dog as the fruit is comprised almost entirely of water.
 This means that it’s hydrating, working to restore lost fluid as well as energy when your dog is bounding around the summer sun, and it’s also low in calories and contains no fat or cholesterol.

 There is still sugar to be found in watermelon, so don’t go crazy and dole it out to your dog with abandon, but it can be a beneficial addition to their diet if consumed sensibly.

 Not only is watermelon hydrating, but it’s also rich in vitamins and minerals.
 Just some of the perks that you’ll find in this product include:

 - Vitamin A, which keeps your dog’s coat and skin in tip-top condition.